Student COVID-19 Vaccine Policy FAQ

-Yes, students will be able to apply for religious or medical exemptions to the COVID-19 vaccine requirement using the same procedure that exists for other immunization requirements.
+Yes, new students for the Spring ‘22 semester should have applied for religious or medical exemptions to the COVID-19 vaccine requirement using the same procedure that exists for other immunization requirements by December 15th.

 - If you are requesting an accommodation to COVID 19 mandate based on a qualifying disability or condition, please contact Health Services.
 The University will provide reasonable accommodations to those students whose qualifying disability or condition requires individualized accommodations as long as the failure to be immunized will not prevent the student from fulfilling the essential functions and/or curricular requirements of the academic program.

 - If you are requesting consideration of a religious exemption, you must submit for review a written signed statement explaining how immunization with COVID-19 vaccination conflicts with your bona fide religious beliefs or practices and if failure to receive this vaccine does not prevent the fulfillment of the essential functions and/or curricular requirements of the academic program.
 A general philosophical or moral objection to immunization shall not suffice as the basis for exemption on religious grounds.
 The student shall be required to acknowledge in writing that the student was informed of the value of immunization and has knowingly declined to have COVID-19 immunization for religious reasons.

 What are the requirements for students who will not be fully vaccinated?